 However, you can’t choose the length of the pants and that’s really a shame.
 The size variety ranges from S to XXL, which is quite disappointing.
-They do run true to size and the spandex means they should fit you easily, but I would have preferred to see several length options, since you can’t really roll up the legs.
+They do run true to size and the spandex means they should fit you easily, but I would have preferred to see several length options since you can’t really roll up the legs.

-Which means that if they’re too long for you, you will need to settle for only wearing the short version or having them tailored.
+This means that if they’re too long for you, you will need to settle for only wearing the short version or having them tailored.

 The Anytime Outdoor pants by Columbia are a great option for the ladies who want something really comfortable and stretchy.
 The pants actually feature a tracksuit shape with the elastic band at the waist, which makes them a really good option for outdoor barbecues. 😉

-But unlike a classic tracksuit pant, these are made from nylon for excellent water resistance, breathability and quick drying features.
+But unlike a classic tracksuit pant, these are made from nylon for excellent water resistance, breathability, and quick-drying features.
 They actually feature Omni-Shield technology for repelling water, as well as Omni-Shade for great protection from harmful UVA and UVB rays.
-And as long as you pull your t-shirt over the waist band, they will not look like a tracksuit at all.
+And as long as you pull your t-shirt over the waistband, they will not look like a tracksuit at all.